 Palestine and Jewish Emigration

 Much has been written on the Romanian communist regime’s shifting position on Jewish emigration at the end of World War II.
 Not only was the large, local Jewish population impoverished and beleaguered but, as we have seen, Jews from other eastern European countries had managed to find their way into Romania once the Soviet authorities finally gave the green light to their crossing the border between Transnistria and Romania.
 These Jews wanted to emigrate en masse, but were permitted to do so only in certain waves.
 Up to 1947 the authorities tolerated emigration both legal and illegal (e.g. via Yugoslavia and Italy on to brichah ships to Palestine); in 1948-49, after the creation of the state of Israel, Romania closed its gates to Jewish migration, in contrast to other eastern European states; then in 1950-51, when those same states were now preventing Jews from leaving, the Romanians decided to let Jews leave again, with some 100,000 departing in that last year or so in an indication that conditions in Romania were about as bad as they could be in postwar Europe.
 The vacillations were driven less by demand, which remained fairly constant, than by differences of opinion in Party leadership.
-As Robert Levy has shown, General Secretary Gheorghe Gheorghiu-Dej wanted to deny exit visas to “productive” Jews (i.e. those with skills and professions), whereas Foreign Minister Ana Pauker was opposed to any restrictions on Jewish emigration.
+As Robert Levy has shown, General Secretary Gheorghe Gheorghiu-Dej wanted to deny exit visas to “productive” Jews (i.e. those with skills and professions), whereas Foreign Minister Ana Pauker, who was herself of Jewish origin, was opposed to any restrictions on Jewish emigration.

 These machinations and internal divisions were not advertised to the outside world and certainly do not form part of the BBCM reports.
 By contrast, and quite strikingly given the shifting positions taken vis-à-vis Jews, antisemitism and emigration at this time, the Romanian press had a great deal to say about Palestine and, later, Israel.
 The position it took is one that is familiar to students of the communist countries’ attitude towards Palestine – that is, the communists embraced the opportunity to humiliate the British by attacking imperialism in general and the Palestine Mandate in particular – but one that does not square with the regime’s position with respect to Jewish emigration.
 Only if one bears in mind the simultaneous existence of equality before the law and a rejection of fascist decrees and a continued, instrumentalised antisemitism, as shown above, can one understand that it was entirely possible for the Romanian communists, including a number of prominent Jewish communists (with Pauker as an exception) to celebrate the right of Jewish self-determination in Palestine, initially to welcome the creation of Israel, but at the same time to oppose allowing Romanian Jews to leave the country for Palestine.